Home

 Today, the Andalusian horse displays an amazing versatility that has, in fact, been present for centuries.
 The Andalusian’s age old attributes of strength, athleticism, impulsion and kind temperament are still the fundamental characteristics of the breed.
 In the United States, the Andalusian horse competes in dressage, jumping, driving – both pleasure and competitive, trail, saddleseat, western pleasure and English pleasure.
 In addition, it is a parade and exhibition horse without peer.
 Of course, we cannot forget that the Andalusian, with its love of people, is an absolutely wonderful family horse.
 In Spain and Portugal, the Iberian horse displays the ultimate courage, agility, collection and cunning as it faces the fierce Iberian bull, both in and out of the bull-fighting arena.
 But wherever the Andalusian is found and whatever the Andalusian does, it displays the proud, docile temperament for which it has been prized for millennia.

 The Andalusian is strongly built, yet extremely elegant.
 The typical Andalusian stands 15.2 to 16.2 hands.
 Its head is of medium length, rectangular and lean, and in profile, is slightly convex or straight with a broad forehead and well-placed ears.
-The eyes are large and kind, alive, oval and placed within an orbital arch.
+The eyes are large and kind, alive, oval perfectwatches.net and placed within an orbital arch.
 The neck is reasonably long, broad, yet elegant and well-crested in stallions.
 The mane is thick and abundant.
 Well-defined withers precede a short back; the quarters are broad and strong.
 The croup is rounded and of medium length.
 The tail is usually abundant, long, set low and lies tightly against the body.
 Approximately 80% of Andalusians are gray, 15% are bay and less than 5% are black.
 Historically all colors were found including spotted.
 Recent changes have allowed all colors back in to the registry which makes for an exciting future when recessives start popping up and are able to be registered and bred.

 The Andalusian possesses a proud but docile temperament.
 The Andalusian is sensitive and particularly intelligent, responsive and cooperative, learning quickly and easily when treated with respect and care.